badu/badu.github.io/_content/about.md

 ###### (October 2022 - Present day)

-* Mentorship for my colleagues which were interested in Go language
+* Mentorship for my colleagues who are interested in Go language

 #### Dev Technical Coordinator at [Cognizant-Softvision](https://www.cognizantsoftvision.com/)

 ###### (December 2018 - September 2022)

 * Technical leadership for the same organization
-* Mentorship for my colleagues which were interested in Go language
+* Mentorship for my colleagues who were interested in Go language
 * Driven architecture and development for our partner [Appetize](https://appetizeapp.com/)
 * Build micro-services using [GoKit](http://gokit.io) as a standard
-* Payments systems for largest client of Appetize (Disney)
+* Payments systems for the largest client of Appetize (Disney)
-* Solution architect in a energy startup built with microservices (Google Cloud)
+* Solution architect in an energy startup built with microservices (Google Cloud)
 * Payments systems for the clients of the energy startup
 * Cost optimization for cloud solution (Amazon Web Services) - reduced 5 (five) times the invoice amount
 * Solution architect for an internal office booking solution (Amazon Web Services)